JudithVerstegen/PLUC_Mozambique/README.md

 *Maps*

 Maps carry all spatially explicit data.
 Maps have to be provided according to the PCRaster map format (extension .map).
-A description how to convert ascii files to PCRaster maps can be found at http://www.carthago.nl/miracle/doc/AscGridtutorial.pdf.
+A description how to convert ascii files to PCRaster maps can be found at under the asc2map command in the PCRaster documentation: http://pcraster.geo.uu.nl/support/documentation.
 We have used the map projection Moznet UTM Zone 36S (EPSG:3036).
 The current PCRaster metadata of all maps is:

 variable | value |
 ----- | ----- |